Maki-science/easyCHAMP/README.md

 ### Change evaluated polymers
 At the current state, the function evaluates up to 22 polymers (see example).
-If you would like to add polymers, or just evaluate some of them, you can overwrite the default setting by simply change the content of the 'c(...)' accordingly.
+If you would like to add polymers, or just evaluate some of them, you can overwrite the default setting by simply change the content of the 'c(...)' accordingly (make sure, that the content is not ending with a , like (... ,).
 Just delete or add the (un)desired polymers.
 ``` r
 evalPurency(path="C:/users/MYNAME/Desktop/MYFILESTOBEPROCESSED/",